premXsagarXsonu/Live-Video-Streaming-CLI-App/README.md

-#SEND CLI app.
+#SEND video Streaming CLI app.

 ** What **

-# Where you can use bunch of Client Systems and Server that are connected to a Network to Stream Live Video or Existing video file to Server.
+# Using SEND you can use bunch of Client Systems and Server that are connected to a Network to Stream Live Video or Existing video file to Server.

 -----------------------------------------------------------------------------------------------------------------------------------------------------------------------------------
 ** Where **